-Nothing screams summer like biting right into a juicy, fresh strawberry.
+Nothing screams summer like biting right into a fresh, juicy strawberry.
 The only thing that could make it taste better is one grown in your own garden!
 Pick up a starter plant from a local nursery.
 In a raised bed that is easy to access, plant your strawberries.
-(Tip: It’s best to keep these in a raised bed so you get to taste the fruit and not some pesky rabbit.)
 Children will love watching the white flower grow to be a small green berry and finally the reward of a bright red one to munch on.

 Did I hear mojitos?
 Mint is an invasive plant, so it must be kept in a container or raised bed, but this super grower will give you and your child plenty of fresh-smelling leaves for recipes and crafts all summer long!
-You can start from seed (indoors in early March!) or a starter plant later in the season.
+You can start from seed (indoors in early March) or a starter plant later in the season.
 Crush some leaves and place them in a container as a smelling jar for young ones, or let the older kids make a hot peppermint tea and notice the relaxing benefits.
-You can’t go wrong with this plant.

 This is another fragrant herb that is easy to grow and can be dried to enjoy year-round!
 Grab a starter plant from a nursery and stick it in some dirt.
 Let your children run their fingers gently over the leaves to release some of the scent.
-This is a great sensory activity that can be used for recipes, dried for the future or for a fun craft.
+This is a great sensory activity that can be dried for use in recipes or even in creative crafts.

 Follow Chicago Parent on Instagram.